-What is Cushing’s disease?
-Also known as hyperadrenocorticism this disease is caused by a benign tumor located in the pituitary gland.
-The hormone secreted by the pituitary gland informs all other glands to produce cortisol in huge doses.
+Also known as hyperadrenocorticism this disease is caused by a benign tumour located in the pituitary gland.
+The hormone secreted by the pituitary gland informs all other glands to produce cortisol in massive doses.

 Dogs can suffer from three forms of Cushing’s: